LongJohnCoder/iOS-Private-SDKs/README.md

 # iOS-Private-SDKs
-iOS SDKs that include IOKit
+iOS SDKs that include IOKit and some private frameworks.